Hugh Haggard

 Hugh Alfred Vernon Haggard, DSO, DSC (21 June 1908 – 17 November 1991) was a Royal Navy officer who commanded HMS Truant, a T-class submarine, during World War II.
 Truant was one of the most successful of Britain's undersea prowlers during that war.

 Background

-Haggard, only son of Admiral Sir Vernon Harry Stuart Haggard and his wife Dorothy Booker Ellis Haggard, was born on 21 June 1908 in Stock, Essex, England.
+A member of the Haggard family, he was the only son of Admiral Sir Vernon Harry Stuart Haggard and his wife Dorothy Booker Ellis Haggard, having been born on 21 June 1908 in Stock, Essex.
 His father was Commander-in-Chief of the America and West Indies Station.
 Hugh Haggard was the nephew of diplomat Sir Godfrey Digby Napier Haggard, who served as British Consul General at New York during World War II.
 He was also the grandnephew of prolific author Sir Henry Rider Haggard, who attained literary fame with his romances King Solomon's Mines and She: A History of Adventure.

 Naval career

 At 6 ft 5 in, Haggard was one of the tallest submarine officers in the Royal Navy.
 By 15 September 1925, he had become a cadet and was serving in the battleship Revenge, of the Atlantic Fleet.
 He was a midshipman by 15 May 1926, and aboard the battlecruiser Renown by 3 December 1926.
 By 1 September 1928, Haggard was an acting sub-lieutenant.
 That year, he attended the Royal Naval College, Greenwich.
 On 1 July 1929, Acting Sub-Lieutenant Haggard was promoted to sub-lieutenant and, in 1931, he served aboard the cruiser Cardiff.
 On 2 December 1931, he became a lieutenant, continuing to serve on the Cardiff.
 By 17 May 1934, he was a lieutenant on the submarine Severn, which had just been launched that year.
 By 1937, Haggard was serving as lieutenant aboard the submarine Rover of the 4th Submarine Flotilla.
 Haggard assumed command of the H-class submarine H44 in 1939, which he retained until 1940.
 In December 1939, he was promoted to lieutenant commander.

 Haggard assumed command of HMS Truant in the spring of 1940, succeeding Lieutenant Commander Christopher Haynes Hutchinson.
 In September 1940, Truant became one of the first T-class submarines to arrive in the Mediterranean.
 Truant, under the command of Lieutenant Commander Haggard, sank Provvidenza on 22 September 1940, during the course of her first Mediterranean patrol.
 In December of that year, an Admiralty communiqué indicated that: "His majesty's submarine Truant (Lieut.
 Com.
 H. A. V. Haggard) has been operating with great success against the Italian sea communications off the south of Italy."
 The vessel had sunk at least one of the enemy supply ships in an escorted convoy off Cape Spartivento on the night of 13–14 December 1940.
 Two nights later, Truant successfully torpedoed an Italian tanker, which sank off the Calabrian coast.